nobleator/nest-quest/README.md

 Backlog:
 - [ ] Migrate from Docker to podman
 - [ ] Sensitivity analysis to determine constraining criteria
+- [ ] Add data with radar charts showing each listing on top of all the criteria.
+Dynamically generate the radar chart structure based on selected criteria
 - [ ] Weights for each criterion
 - [ ] Continuous scores for criteria
 - [ ] Travel mode